Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Val d'Orcia scenic drive: Monticchiello

-Monticchiello reminds me of Calcata (a little hippie jewel near Rome): perched, Christmas decorated, tidy, with a wonderful view… 80 people living there…
+Monticchiello reminds me of Calcata: perched, decorated, tidy, with a stunning view… only 80 people living there!

-At the tourist info point, we met Mr. Roberto, the most clever CICERONE ever.
-He took us around the village, showing us beautiful spots and telling us everything we needed to know about Monticchiello.
+At the tourist info point, we met Mr. Roberto, the most clever cicerone ever.
+He took us around the village and even introduced us to a Teatro Povero rehearsal – something this tiny place is world-famous for.

 Monticchiello streets at sunset